o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 means you just presume it.

 Three reasons being those diminishing returns, and ability to assess choices, and managing culture/ability in expansion.
+Some do relate to the state, for instance if more people are involved 'low on funds' is more money.

-#### (2) Voting that pay just yourself isnt possible, &ge;2 deciders
+#### (2) Voting that pay just yourself isnt possible, &ge;2 voters
 Of course big changes may necessarily affect the voters themselves directly, so those are allowed, however for smaller ones, you should have to convince someone else.